 How much will my medical expenses amount to if I suffer a traumatic brain injury?

 The brain is an intricate and delicate organ within the body.
 When the brain suffers an injury, it can have serious effects on your senses, movement, speech, memory, and many other vital life functions.
 Traumatic brain injuries occur when the head suffers a sudden jolt which causes damage to the brain.
 The causes of traumatic brain injuries vary and include car accidents and sports injuries.
 Depending on the severity of the traumatic brain injury, the costs of a TBI can be tremendous.
-Our Los Angeles brain injury attorneys at Compass Law Group, PC explore the causes and costs of a traumatic brain injury below.
+Our Los Angeles brain injury attorneys at Compass Law Group, LLP explore the causes and costs of a traumatic brain injury below.

 The Centers for Disease Control and Prevention has released some alarming statistics on traumatic brain injuries.
 According to the CDC, about 2.5 million people visit the emergency room for TBI injuries each year.
 Of these visits, nearly 300,000 will result in hospitalization and approximately 60,000 people will die.

 TBI injuries vary widely in severity, with some minor injuries causing just short term symptoms.
 More severe injuries could leave victims with lifelong impairments, such as memory loss, seizures, weakness, issues with emotional regulation, depression, anxiety, vision loss, and much more.
 The most severe injuries could leave the victim in a coma or result in death.